Siege of Nicaea

 The siege of Nicaea was the first major battle of the First Crusade, taking place from 14 May to 19 June 1097.
-The city was under the control of the Seljuk Turks who opted to surrender to the Byzantines in fear of the crusaders breaking into the city.
+The city was under the control of the Seljuk Turks who opted to surrender to the Byzantines in fear of the Crusaders breaking into the city.
 The siege was followed by the Battle of Dorylaeum and the Siege of Antioch, all taking place in modern Turkey.

 Background

 Nicaea, located on the eastern shore of Lake Askania, had been captured from the Byzantine Empire by the Seljuk Turks in 1081, and Nicaea formed the capital of the Sultanate of Rûm.
 In 1096, the People's Crusade, the first stage of the First Crusade, had plundered the land surrounding the city before being destroyed by the Turks.
-As a result, sultan Kilij Arslan initially felt that the second wave of crusaders were not a threat.
+As a result, sultan Kilij Arslan initially felt that the second wave of Crusaders was not a threat.
 He left his family and his treasury behind in Nicaea and went east to fight the Danishmendids for control of Melitene.

 Crusader siege

-The crusaders began to leave Constantinople at the end of April 1097.
+The Crusaders began to leave Constantinople at the end of April 1097.
 Godfrey of Bouillon was the first to arrive at Nicaea, with Bohemond of Taranto, Bohemond's nephew Tancred, Raymond IV of Toulouse, and Robert II of Flanders following him, along with Peter the Hermit and some of the survivors of the People's Crusade, and a small Byzantine force under Manuel Boutoumites.

-They arrived on 6 May, severely short of food, but Bohemond arranged for food to be brought by land and by sea.
-The crusaders put the city to siege beginning on 14 May, assigning their forces to different sections of the walls, and sent a message to Raymond telling him to hurry his advance to aid the siege.
+The Crusaders arrived on 6 May, severely short of food, but Bohemond arranged for food to be brought by land and by sea.
+They put the city to siege beginning on 14 May, assigning their forces to different sections of the walls, and sent a message to Raymond telling him to hurry his advance to aid the siege.
 Bohemond camped on the north side of the city, Godfrey on the south, and Raymond and Adhemar of Le Puy on the eastern gate.

 Defeat of Kilij Arslan

 On 16 May the Turkish defenders sallied out to attack the crusaders, but the Turks were defeated in a skirmish, losing 200 men.
 The Turks sent messages to Kilij Arslan begging him to return, and when he realized the strength of the crusaders he quickly turned back.
 An advance party was defeated by troops under Raymond and Robert on 20 May.
-On 21 May the crusader army defeated Kilij in a pitched battle which lasted long into the night.
+On 21 May the Crusader army defeated Kilij in a pitched battle which lasted long into the night.
 Losses were heavy on both sides, but in the end the sultan retreated despite the pleas of the Nicaean Turks.

-The rest of the crusaders continued to arrive in the last weeks of May; Robert Curthose (accompanied by Ralph de Guader) and Stephen of Blois arrived in early June.
+The rest of the Crusaders continued to arrive in the last weeks of May; Robert Curthose (accompanied by Ralph de Guader) and Stephen of Blois arrived in early June.
 Meanwhile, Raymond and Adhemar built a large siege engine, which was rolled up to the Gonatas Tower in order to engage the defenders on the walls, while sappers mined the tower from below.
 The tower was damaged, but no further progress was made.